 What determines breast capacity?

 Breast capacity doesn’t depend on the size of your breasts.
-Instead, it is determined by the number of mammbreastary lobes you have – the glands that produce and store breast milk.
+You can have small breasts and be able to store a lot of milk, or you could have larger breasts and a low breast capacity.
+Instead, it is determined by the number of mammary lobes you have – the glands that produce and store breast milk.

 Usually, your breasts will increase by a cup size (or two!) during pregnancy.
 That’s a sign of your breasts producing new mammary tissue so they can hold more milk.